• Skip to main content

 Business Cycle Diagram

-The various phases of Business Cycle can be seen from the following diagram:
+The various phases of the business cycle can be seen in the following diagram:

-The diagram shows the different stages of the Business Cycle.
+The diagram shows the different phases of the Business Cycle.

 FE is the full employment line.
 A boom in the upswing and a recession in the down-swing.

-Below this line, we have two stages of the business cycle- recovery in the upswing and depression in the downswing.
+Below this line, we have two phases of the business cycle- recovery on the upswing and depression on the downswing.

 Measures of Business Cycle